An epicurean adventure to: The United Kingdom

 Use eggs at room temperature.
 They blend seamlessly into the batter, ensuring a smoother and more uniform consistency.

-Fill the baking tin in layers
+Add the batter in layers

-When filling the cake tin, do it in layers, spreading each layer evenly right up to the tin's sides.
 The batter is thick and won't spread on its own, so make sure you're not leaving any large gaps.

 Give it enough time to mature